homel-dev/eos/docs/06_horizon.md

 A high-value application of trajectory intelligence: a product lifecycle support model.

-When EOS executes a project to completion, the artifact corpus contains planner decompositions with architectural intent, coder diffs with per-slice provenance, verifier results, reviewer verdicts, and controller decisions.
+When EOS executes a project to completion, the artifact corpus contains planner decompositions with architectural intent, coder diffs with per-slice provenance, verifier results, controller decisions, and reviewer guidance.
 This corpus is richer than source code — it is the decision trail behind the code.

 A model grounded in this corpus could diagnose production issues with full architectural context, answer “why was this designed this way,” identify which tests verify which requirements, and suggest fixes informed by original intent.